tvcutsem/neural-networks-and-deep-learning-in-js/README.md

 I conjecture that this is mostly due to NumPy N-d arrays being far more optimized than NumJS N-d arrays (even though NumJS ndarrays also use [clever tricks](http://mikolalysenko.github.io/ndarray-presentation/) to efficiently represent vectors in JavaScript).

+A small microbenchmark seems to confirm this: running a tight loop of multiplying a 784x30 by a 30x1 ndarray 10K times takes on the order of 700 milliseconds in JS/numjs and on the order of 65 milliseconds in Python/numpy, a 10x performance difference.

 ## License

 MIT